|Transmission:||Peugeot 5 speed|

 |Future Modifications:||4.0 (in process), 16" GC early snowflake alloys (got 'em) w/BFG's, 2.5" lift, 8.8 & 4:10's, mebbe a winch|

 I replaced the stock bumperettes with a set of Carr cast aluminum rear bumper steps I found on a wrecked YJ in a junkyard.
 I found a pair of vintage Millersound rear speaker boxes that fit under the sport roll cage in the triangular spaces, on Craigslist for really cheap.
 They came with two new internal clutch slave cylinders, part of a Rancho lift kit and a Chilton manual.
+The bumperettte steps eventually came off for a class III/IV hitch but are still in my garage, waiting for the day that I have another tow vehicle.

 Beyond that?
 We'll see...